TechnicPepijn/bootstrap-notification-center/README.md

 - [REQUIRED] type: the type of Bootstrap alert that you're sending.
 This changes the color of the notification.
 The values for this can be either 'success','info','warning',or 'danger'
 - [REQUIRED] contents: the text of your notification.
 This can include HTML.
 - customClasses: custom CSS classes you'd like to add to your notification.
+- fadeOut: the time in ms after which you want your notification to disappear.
+- dismissable: a boolean that sets whether or not your notification should be dismissable.
+By default, notifications are dismissable.

 `param` and `value` are only required if you're triggering your notification through a URL parameter.